Roast Pork Loin Recipe

 - In a small bowl, combine the oil, garlic, salt, pepper and herbs and mix until a paste forms.

 - Dry the pork loin with paper towels and rub it all over with the seasoning paste.
 Then set it on a rack in a shallow roasting pan.
 Insert a meat thermometer on a slight angle into the very center of the roast.
-If you're using the digital kind with a temperature alert function (compare prices), set it to 135°F and transfer it to the oven.
+If you're using the digital kind with a temperature alert function (like this one), set it to 135°F and transfer it to the oven.

 - Roast for 15 minutes, then turn the oven temperature down to 300°F. Let the loin continue roasting for another 30-40 minutes or until the internal temperature reaches 135°F.